openvinotoolkit/model_server/docs/using_cloud_storage.md

-# Using cloud storage for models {#ovms_docs_cloud_storage}
+# Using Cloud Storage as a Model Repository {#ovms_docs_cloud_storage}

 ### Cloud Storage Requirements<a name="storage"></a>

-OVMS supports a range of cloud storage types.
-In general OVMS requires "read" and "list" permissions on the model repository side.
+OpenVINO Model Server supports a range of cloud storage options.
+In general, "read" and "list" permissions are required for a model repository.

 ### Azure Cloud Storage